TULIX INDIGENOUS ARTS

 My story

-I first encountered the healing wisdom of the Maya in 2012, though the call to these lands had stirred in me long before.
+I first encountered the healing wisdom of the Maya in 2012, though the call to these lands had stirred within me long before.

 Years earlier, during my freshman year of college, I followed a series of synchronicities that led me to the jungles of Guatemala.
-I visited Tikal, near Petén—the birthplace of Don Elijio Panti—and was invited to participate in a Mayan fire ceremony.
-The vibrant beauty of the ritual, the sacred dance of flame and offering, and the textured richness of Mayan cosmology touched something ancient within me.
+There, I visited Tikal near Petén, the birthplace of Maya healer Don Elijio Panti, and was invited to participate in a traditional fire ceremony.
+The beauty of the ritual, the sacred relationship between prayer, earth, spirit, and community, and the depth of Maya cosmology awakened something ancient within me.

 TuL’ix self care Training